 MARR is set by the organisation, not by the project.
 It reflects:

-• Cost of capital.
-Money has to come from somewhere — debt (loans, bonds) at the borrowing rate, or equity (retained earnings, share issuance) at the rate equity investors demand.
+Cost of capital.
+Money has to come from somewhere: debt (loans, bonds) at the borrowing rate, or equity (retained earnings, share issuance) at the rate equity investors demand.
 The weighted average cost of capital (WACC) blends these in proportion to the firm’s capital structure.
-Any new project that returns less than WACC is destroying value.
+Any new project returning less than WACC is destroying value.

-• Risk premium.
+Risk premium.
 Real projects involve uncertainty.
-The base hurdle plus an additional risk premium gives a project-specific MARR.
-Riskier projects (new markets, untested tech) carry higher MARRs than routine maintenance projects.
+The base hurdle plus a risk premium gives a project-specific MARR.
+Riskier projects (new markets, untested tech) carry higher MARRs than routine maintenance.

-• Strategic priorities.
-Some firms artificially raise MARR when they want to slow growth (capital rationing), or lower it for strategic must-have projects.
+Strategic priorities.
+Some firms raise MARR artificially to slow growth (capital rationing), or lower it for strategic must-have projects.

-In practice, an organisation typically publishes a single MARR (or a small set tied to project risk class) and uses it across all evaluations.
+An organisation usually publishes a single MARR (or a small set tied to project risk class) and uses it across all evaluations.
 A 10-15% MARR is typical for industrial capital projects.
 Public-sector projects often use lower MARRs (4-7%) tied to government borrowing rates.

 MARR is used as the discount rate in PW, FW, and AW calculations, and as the threshold for IRR and ERR acceptance.

 MARR and taxes.
-When taxes are part of the analysis, the relevant MARR is the after-tax MARR, which is roughly where is the marginal tax rate.
-This is because the project’s returns are taxed before they’re enjoyed, so the pre-tax return required to clear an after-tax hurdle is correspondingly higher.
-See Corporate income tax and After-tax MARR.
+When taxes are part of the analysis, the relevant MARR is the after-tax MARR, roughly where is the marginal tax rate.
+The project’s returns are taxed before they’re enjoyed, so the pre-tax return needed to clear an after-tax hurdle is correspondingly higher.
+See After-tax MARR.

 MARR and inflation.
 Stated MARRs are usually actual (nominal) rates that include an inflation component.
-When working in real (constant) dollars, use the real MARR — strip the inflation out.
-See Real interest rate for the conversion.
+When working in real (constant) dollars, use the real MARR and strip the inflation out.